ja88a/account-updates-ingestion/README.md

 The project structure allows setting clear boundaries among each components scope and dependencies.
 Moreover extracting the actual 4 services into separate and autonomous full modules (having their own controller, exposed RPC API, etc) is made easily possible.

 #### Service binding
-To lower done the dependency among services, they don't communicate directly to each other.
+To lower down the dependency among services, they don't communicate directly to each other.
 Instead the listeners callback are registered to the triggerer.
 This binding of services (handler's callback registration) is performed by the app controller.
 2 mains types have been implemented:
 * EventEmitter-based technique for Ingestors to register their callback to be given for a given event-name
 * Interface method direct registration for Events handlers callback to be triggered by event-compatible Ingestor services

 Refer to the operated bindings in [AppController.bindServices()](./src/app.controller.ts).

 #### Delaying
-In order to schedule/delay an action (e.g. casting next account update event) or to way for a state (e.g. wait for all callbacks to be triggered before shutting down) a simple Node.js based Timeout technique is used.
+In order to schedule/delay an async action (e.g. casting next account update event) or to wait for a given state (e.g. wait for all callbacks to be triggered before shutting down) a Node-based Timeout technique is used.

 #### Validating
 A Code-as-Schema approach has been opted to validate and filter out problematic account update events.
 The implemented technique is based on [class-validator](https://www.npmjs.com/package/class-validator).
 Fields and values are checked per the constrained implemented for example in [account-update.dto.ts](./src/data/account-update.dto.ts).